The right to privacy is enshrined in Article 12 of The Universal Declaration of Human Rights (1948):

-(For discussion of this and various approaches to the meaning of the right to privacy, see Chapter 1: Introduction to the inquiry – the meaning of privacy, in the Australian Law Reform Commission’s report, For your information: Australian privacy law and practice (ALRC report 108).)
+(For discussion of the meaning of the right to privacy, see Chapter 1: Introduction to the inquiry – the meaning of privacy, in the Australian Law Reform Commission’s report, For your information: Australian privacy law and practice (ALRC report 108).)

 The different concepts outlined above can overlap.
 For example, the physical collection of DNA relates to bodily privacy, but the information extracted from the sample relates to information privacy.
 Similarly, interference with information recorded as a result of telephone interception relates to communications privacy, while the personal information about an individual recorded as a result of this interception relates to information privacy.